jproctor-rebecca/jproctor-rebecca.github.io/README.md

 Collaborative Project/Post 5

+# Collaborating as a Data Scientist on a Cross-functional Production Team

-# Human Rights First - Asylum
+Human Rights First - Asylum

 The goal is an application to assist immigration attorneys and refugee representatives in advocating for cilents in asylum cases by identifying patterns in judicial decisions and predicting possible outcomes based on those patterns.